 Currently, Verizon is the only carrier providing cell coverage to Dayville.
 There is a land line for emergencies and for receiving calls.

-The Wi-Fi is good and there is a flat screen and HDMI cord for viewing Netflix via your phone or laptop, and DVD's for children, but no television reception.
+The Wi-Fi is good and there is a flat screen TV, HDMI cord, access to Netflix and DVD's for children, but no television reception.

 The nights are cold and the days are filled with dry blue skies perfect for hiking the Blue Basin, Time Left Behind, or Black Canyon Trails, going to the Visitor Center, or taking an auto tour through Picture Gorge, the Painted Hills and the Park.
 My favorite historical museums in the area are the Kum Wah Chung Museum in John Day and Dewitt Rail Road Museum in Prairie City.
 In the summer months plan a longer stay if you would like to visit Ritter Hot Springs, Magone Lake and the Strawberry Wilderness Area.